By | Feb 13, 2025 | Categories: Hiring & Recruiting, Interviews |

 Basic, but you can learn a lot by asking this open-ended question that lets the candidate explain their career goals and aspirations.

-14. Tell me why I should hire you over several other well-qualified candidates.
+14. Why should I hire you over several other well-qualified candidates?

 Helps to identify their level of confidence and ability to sell their strengths.

-15. What is your favorite thing about our company?
+15. What interests you most about our company?

 16. What do you like best about your current job?